eduMFA/eduMFA/doc/configuration/privacyideaserver_config.rst

-.. _privacyideaserver_config:
+.. _eduMFAserver_config:

-privacyIDEA server configuration
+eduMFA server configuration
 --------------------------------

-.. index:: privacyIDEA server
+.. index:: eduMFA server

-At *config->system->privacyIDEA servers* the administrator can configure a remote privacyIDEA servers.
+At *config->system->eduMFA servers* the administrator can configure a remote eduMFA servers.
 These can be used in the :ref:`remote_token` or in the :ref:`federationhandler` to forward the authentication request to.